kadenshayden/SRE-Telemetry-System/README.md

 Test code is provided by the Radiohead library.

 Goal:
-A long term goal of the project is to use off-the-shelve hardware to communicate data with the host laptop in real time.
+A long term goal of the project is to use off-the-shelf hardware to communicate data with the host laptop in real time.
 So while the car is running around the track, the team can monitor data and make sure that nothing abnormal is happening.